jisaacks/GitGutter/README.md

 *This hover feature is only available in Build 3116 and newer.*
 GitGutter shows a diff popup, when hovering over changes in the gutter.
 Set `enable_hover_diff_popup` to `false`, if you want to disable this popup.
 You can still open it with a keybinding and from the command panel.

+#### Diff Popup appearance
+*The diff popup is only available in Sublime Text 3* The popup uses the [mdpopups library](https://github.com/facelessuser/sublime-markdown-popups) and the corresponding settings are global and not only for GitGutter.
+You can change the syntax highlighting style to the same as Sublime Text by adding `"mdpopups.use_sublime_highlighter": true` to your User settings.
+Other settings can be found [here](http://facelessuser.github.io/sublime-markdown-popups/usage/#global-user-settings).

 #### Untracked Files
 GitGutter shows icons for new files and ignored files.
 These icons will be on every line.
 You can toggle the setting `show_markers_on_untracked_file` to turn this feature off.
 Defaults to true (shows icons).
 You may need to add scopes to your color scheme (`markup.ignored.git_gutter` and `markup.untracked.git_gutter`) to color the icons.